 But Wilson, a Progressive Democrat, believed the nation would benefit from a more active, visible president working alongside Congress in the lawmaking process.
 By choosing to deliver his annual message directly to Congress, citing the authority of the Constitution, Wilson sought to redefine the president’s role.

-Since Wilson, all presidents (except Herbert Hoover) have chosen to go before Congress to deliver their annual messages, though some presidents reverted to a written message at times.
+Since Wilson, presidents have chosen to go before Congress to deliver their annual messages, though some presidents reverted to a written message at times.
 With the advent of radio, television and the Internet, the State of the Union has become an even bigger opportunity for presidents to speak directly to Americans, including highlighting achievements and outlining priorities and policies for the future.
 An estimated 48 million people watched President Trump’s first address to a joint session of Congress in February 2017, considered the first-term equivalent of the State of the Union.

 Supreme Court Justices and the State Of The Union